-The time TRSTD,i starts from the first MG instance aligned with a DL PRS resource(s) of positioning frequency layer i closest in time after both the NR-TDOA-ProvideAssistanceData message and NR-TDOA-RequestLocationInformation message are delivered from LMF to the physical layer of UE via LPP [34].
+The time TRSTD,Total starts from the first MG instance aligned with a DL PRS resource(s) in the assistance data after both the NR-TDOA-ProvideAssistanceData message and NR-TDOA-RequestLocationInformation message are delivered from LMF to the physical layer of UE via LPP [34].

 Note: No per-positioning frequency layer requirement is applied in scenarios when multiple positioning frequency layers are configured.